Kirroslink/simple-weather-checker/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.
 See `LICENSE` for details.

 ---